Ph.D., M.Phil., B.E.

 Office: CB 519

-Kevin Tsia received his Ph.D. degree at the Electrical Engineering Department, at University of California, Los Angeles (UCLA), in 2009.
-He is currently an Associate Professor in the Department of Electrical and Electronic Engineering, and the Medical Engineering Program, at the University of Hong Kong.
-His research interest covers a broad range of subject matters, including ultra-fast real-time spectroscopy and microscopy for biomedical applications such as imaging flow cytometry, MHz optical coherence tomography.
-His pervious researches, such as energy harvesting in silicon photonics and the World’s fastest barcode reader and optical imaging system, have attracted worldwide press coverage and featured in many prestigious science and technology review magazines such as MIT Technology Review, EE Times and Science News.
-Dr. Tsia was the recipient of a fellowship by the California Nanosystems Institute (CNSI) from 2005 to 2006.
-He also received the 2009 Harry M. Showman Prize from Henry Samueli School of Engineering and Applied Science at UCLA.
-He received Early Career Award 2012-2013 by the Research Grants Council (RGC) in Hong Kong.
-He received the Outstanding Young Research Award 2015 at HKU.
-His recent research on ultrafast optofluidic imaging technology, dubbed “ATOM”, has also been covered by local media and scientific magazines.
-He is author or coauthor of over 120 journal, conference papers and book chapters.
-He holds 2 granted and 2 pending US patents on ultrafast optical imaging technologies.
+Kevin Tsia received his Ph.D. degree at the Electrical Engineering Department at University of California Los Angeles (UCLA) in 2009.
+He is currently a Professor in the Department of Electrical and Electronic Engineering and the Program Director of the Biomedical Engineering Program at the University of Hong Kong.
+His research interest covers a broad range of subject matters including ultra-fast optical imaging for imaging flow cytometry and cell-based assay high-speed in-vivo brain imaging computational approaches for single-cell analysis.
+He is currently the HK Research Grants Council (RGC) Research Fellow (2020).
+He received Early Career Award 2012-2013 by RGC in Hong Kong.
+He also received the Outstanding Young Research Award 2015 at HKU as well as 14th Chinese Science and Technology Award for Young Scientists in 2016.
+His recent research on ultrafast optofluidic imaging technologies dubbed “ATOM” and “FACED” have also been covered by media and scientific magazines.
+He is author or coauthor of over 200 journal publications conference papers and book chapters.
+He holds 4 granted and 4 pending US patents on ultrafast optical imaging technologies.
+He is a co-founder of start-up company commercializing the high speed microscopy technology for cancer screening and treatment monitoring applications.

-- Jianglai Wu, Yiqing Xu, Jingjiang Xu, Xiaoming Wei, Antony CS Chan, Anson HL Tang, Andy KS Lau, Bob MF Chung, Ho Cheung Shum, Edmund Y Lam, Kenneth KY Wong and Kevin K. Tsia, “Ultrafast Laser-Scanning Time-Stretch Imaging at Visible Wavelengths,” Light: Science & Applications (accepted) (2017) ; doi: 10.1038/lsa.2016.196.
+- Jianglai Wu, Yiqing Xu, Jingjiang Xu, Xiaoming Wei, Antony CS Chan, Anson HL Tang, Andy KS Lau, Bob MF Chung, Ho Cheung Shum, Edmund Y Lam, Kenneth KY Wong and Kevin K Tsia, “Ultrafast Laser-Scanning Time-Stretch Imaging at Visible Wavelengths,” Light: Science & Applications 6, e16196 (2017) **highlighted in Nature Photonics’s News and Views (April 2017).

 - Terence T. W. Wong, Andy K. S. Lau, Kenneth K. Y. Wong, Kevin K. Tsia, “Optical time-stretch confocal microscopy at 1 um,” Opt.
 Lett.
 37, 3330 (2012).